meshcloud/unipipe-service-broker/README.md

 - `GIT_REMOTE`: The remote Git repository to push the repo to
 - `GIT_LOCAL-PATH`: The path where the local Git Repo shall be created/used.
 Defaults to tmp/git
-- `GIT_SSH-KEY`: If you want to use SSH, this is the SSH key to be used for accessing the remote repo.
-Linebreaks must be replaced with spaces
+- `GIT_SSH-KEY`: If you want to use SSH, this is the PEM encoded RSA SSH key to be used for accessing the remote repo.
+Linebreaks must be replaced with spaces.
 - `GIT_USERNAME`: If you use HTTPS to access the git repo, define the HTTPS username here
 - `GIT_PASSWORD`: If you use HTTPS to access the git repo, define the HTTPS password here
 - `APP_BASIC-AUTH-USERNAME`: The service broker API itself is secured via HTTP Basic Auth.
 Define the username for this here.